 Reader Budget Brags

-After a few weeks of crappy weather and Ken working 17 nights in a row I was finally able to get out to some sales today.
-Got some amazing deals!
+After a few weeks of crappy weather and Ken working 17 nights in a row, I finally got out to some sales today.

 - Brand new in box zero gravity chair $10

 - Small loaf pan $.25 (asking was $.50)

 - 4 children’s books $.50 (asking was $.50 each)

 - New Lego set, Spider-Man echo microphone, minion fart blaster $7 (asking was $12.75)